paulross/PythonExtensionPatterns/doc/sphinx/source/context_manager.rst

 Context Managers
 ***************************

-This chapter describes how to write for your C objects.
+This chapter describes how to write a Context Manager for your C object.

 .. index::
     single: Context Managers; C Functions